Breast Conditions in Young Women

 A cyst is a fluid-filled sac that develops in the breast tissue.
 Cysts often get bigger

 and become sore and painful just before your period.
-This may seem to appear overnight.
+They may seem to appear overnight.

 They are the most common reason for breast lumps in teens.
 In most cases, cysts are

 benign.
-It is rare that they are cancerous.
-They may be caused by a blocked breast
+It is rare that they are cancer.
+They may be caused by a blocked breast gland.

 Cysts can feel either soft or hard.
 A cyst that is close to the surface of your breast